Famous People with Dyslexia

 The global estimates for prevalence rates are 10 to 15% of the population with 3 to 5% having severe dyslexia impacting academic outcomes.
 Therefore, a classroom of 30 would have 3-5 children with dyslexia.
 There is an incredible amount of resilience in each classroom and an opportunity to develop capacity for each individual.
 The right diagnosis can really help shape the trajectory of a student’s life and give them access to support sooner.
 The right diagnosis needs to be comprehensive, evidence-based, and strengths-focused.

-If you suspect dyslexia in your child or adult, a professional dyslexia assessment can provide clarity, support, and a tailored learning plan.
+A specialist child psychologist can work alongside families to identify these differences early and provide the right support at the right time. professional dyslexia assessment can provide clarity, support, and a tailored learning plan.
 Book an assessment today to help unlock their full potential.

 FAQs Section